 This is an etiquette that the ranter and rantee must abide.
 To put it another way, you wouldn’t shove someone off the toilet mid shit to rid yourself of your own waste, so don’t interrupt.

 Yummy Mummies and Hubbies

 This is nothing, however, compared to “Yummy mummy and Hubby.”
 How the hell do these two even fuck?
 How did she even become a mummy if that’s how they see each other?
-Unless there is a cannibal involved I never want to hear this again.
+Unless there is a cannibal involved, I never want to hear these again.

-There are some subjects that seem insignificant on the surface but are in fact bottomless pits to drown in.
+There are some subjects that seem insignificant on the surface, but are in fact bottomless pits to drown in.
 TV, for example, seems safe enough territory for a rant.
 Simple entertainment, what could go wrong?
 Safe ranting is the release of energy; the small things are inert because they lack depth.
 A flip-flop is a piece of foam and little else; it’s a contained explosion.
-TV is a mirror for all that is uncritical, incurious, and mediocre, the processed sugar on the honey trap that is Capitalism.
+TV is a mirror for all that is uncritical, incurious, and mediocre, the processed sugar on the honey trap that is Capitalism at its ugliest.
 An enslaving system that….
 WOAH, did you see what happened there?
 Tread carefully friends.